Your Say

 When you come into care you are always asked if you would like an independent advocate – someone independent who works for you, helps you share how you are feeling and what you want.

 You can have any advocate at any time.
-Please ask your social worker to make a referral or contact: London Advocacy Service | Action For Children
+Please ask your social worker to make a referral or contact: Getting young voices heard - Coram Voice

 An advocate is someone who understands the law, knows how social services work and knows about your rights.
 Your advocate can speak up for you.
 It is their job to make sure that you are listened to and taken seriously in decisions being made about you and your life.